ibm-cloud-docs/mas-ms/support.md

 ## Site-to-Site IPsec VPN
 {: #site-to-site-vpn}

 A Site-to-Site IPsec VPN can be configured between the IBM Cloud environment and a customer site or third party location.
 This type of VPN establishes a persistent tunnel between the two sites.
-Site-to-site VPNs are not configured by default.
-The setup and configuration of a site-to-site VPN can be complex and will require both IBM and the customer's network SMEs to work together.
+Site-to-Site VPNs are not configured by default.
+The setup and configuration of a Site-to-Site VPN can be complex and will require both IBM and the customer's network SMEs to work together.
 Initial VPN settings and shared parameters must first be agreed upon by both parties.
 Source and destination IPs must then be determined along with the type and direction of traffic.
 The tunnel must be stood up, along with routing, IP Address NATing, and applicable firewall rules on both sides.
 VPNs can take 2-4 weeks to design, setup, test and validate (from start to finish).
-Proper time should be allowed for VPN build when planning integrations or services will that depend on it for connectivity.
-MAS MS customers must specifically request a VPN by submitting a case to the IBM Support Community.
+Proper time should be allowed for a VPN build when planning integrations or services will that depend on it for connectivity.
+MAS-MS customers must specifically request a VPN by submitting a case to the IBM Support Community.

 * Note: Only one case is needed for VPN setup and can cover configuration for multiple environments (DEV, TEST, PROD, etc).
 * Note: It is important to bear in mind a VPN may not necessarily be needed to establish certain types of connectivity.
 Some integration types can run over HTTPS and/or SFTP and may not require a VPN.